ManApart/quest-command/notes.md

 -----------------------------

-body parts have/are location nodes
-Bodies are deleted
+location changes should persist within that network, but not affect the 'same' location in another network

+locationNode should get it's location from it's parent network

+when parsing a body network, create locations for the body parts

+Bodies have a network
-When a body is created, the parts are found and a network is created per parent name Location node can pass in an exit to a body part of a target
+When a body is created, the parts are found and a network is created per parent name Location contains a body part as well as it's creatures, activators etc Body Locations are locations that have nothing but a single body part Location link can optionaly take a target and part (aka a target and location of it's body's network)

-rename node locations to connections
-Break locationmanager into manager and network
+Location node can pass in an exit to a body part of a target

 Location Nodes need only be uniqly named per network Finding location nodes are searched by the parent network (kanbara, Human, etc)